Chitaoji/lazyr/README.md

 ### Ignore attributes

-You can make a lazy module even lazier by ignoring certain attributes when regestering it.
+You can make a lazy module even lazier by ignoring certain attributes of it.
 The parameter `ignore` of function `register` specifies the ignored attrbutes.
 When an ignored attribute is accessed, the lazy module will still remain unloaded.

 ```py
 >>> import lazyr